-We have listed below some of the principal risk factors associated with an investment in the Notes.
-The risk factors relating to us include risks that may affect an investment in and the value of the Notes.
+Listed below are some of the principal risk factors associated with an investment in the Notes.
+The risk factors relating to Fannie Mae include risks that may affect an investment in and the value of the Notes.
 You should review all of these risk factors before investing in the Notes.
 Because each investor has different investment needs and a different risk tolerance, each investor should consult its own financial or legal advisor to determine whether the Notes are a suitable investment.
 In particular, prospective investors in the Notes should be aware that: